mora-lab/TC-DATABASE_shiny/Docker-and-VirtualBox.md

 > If you need help to install `Docker`, click [here](https://github.com/mora-lab/installing/tree/main/docker)

-> 1. This Docker implementation has been published at https://hub.docker.com/r/moralab/copd-shiny.
+> 1. This Docker implementation has been published at https://hub.docker.com/r/moralab/copd-shiny

 ### Usage:
-> 2. Use the following commands to run this image:
+> 2. Use the following commands to run the TC-DATABASE image:

 ```shell
 sudo docker run -d \